splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 By default, Splunk APM does not count server-side spans with ``4xx`` status codes as errors, because a ``4xx`` status code is often associated with a problem with the request itself, rather than a problem with the service handling a request.

 For example, if a user makes a request to ``endpoint/that/does/not/exist``, the ``404`` status code the service returns does not mean there's a problem with the service.
 Instead, it means there was a problem with the request, which is trying to call an endpoint that does not actually exist.
-Similarly, if a user tries to access a resource they don’t have access to, the service might return a ``401`` status code, which is typically not the result of an error on the server side.
+Similarly, if a user tries to access a resource they don't have access to, the service might return a ``401`` status code, which is typically not the result of an error on the server side.

-However, depending on your application’s logic, a ``4xx`` status code might actually represent a meaningful error, particularly for client-side requests.
+However, depending on your application's logic, a ``4xx`` status code might actually represent a meaningful error, particularly for client-side requests.
 To monitor for ``4xx`` errors, try doing the following:

 * Break down performance by HTTP status code span tags, if available.
 See :ref:`alert-401s` to learn more.
 * Customize your instrumentation to set the ``span.status`` of spans with meaningful ``4xx`` status codes to ``Error``.